Mental Health Disorders

 Treatment for each mental health disorder varies from person to person, but there are some shared elements of any treatment—a proper diagnosis is one of them.

-Patients in treatment can learn strategies for coping with symptoms and practice replacement behaviors that are positive and productive.
+Patients in mental health treatment can learn strategies for coping with symptoms and practice replacement behaviors that are positive and productive.
 Hanley’s residential programs, with individual therapy and group sessions, provide multiple evidence-based therapies to help in the healing process.
 They include integrated therapies such as:

 Living with a mental disorder increases the likelihood of developing substance use disorder—and vice versa.
 A mental health disorder may have preceded drug or alcohol abuse in some cases.
 In other instances, mental health symptoms appear after addiction has taken hold—and these conditions can be worsened by drug use.